 Vegas Clubs and Nightlife During COVID-19 Pandemic

-What does the Vegas nightlife look like now and will clubs open back up in 2020 at all?
+What does the Vegas nightlife look like now and will clubs open back up in early 2021 at all?

 Due to the COVID-19 pandemic and social distancing guidelines, doubt remains about when the full Vegas nightlife will return.